Weather Meter (from WeatherFlow) |

 How to connect the app to the anemometer ?

 Start the CdaCrr app on your bike.
 Press the white anemometer icon on the top of screen (app toolbar).
 It will blink until Bluetooth is activated and Weather Meter connected to the app.
 For that, you will to press once the button on the anemometer.
 This one will also blink slowly up to the connection to the app (between 1 and 15 seconds).
-A steady blue anemometer icon in the app toolbar means the you are ready to use the Weather Meter device (which also does not blink anymore).
-Several fields (wind, air speed) are now available in the configurable cell between Power and Speed ones:

 To stop using the anemometer, just click on the blue icon: you will hear a beep indicating the device is disconnected from the app.
 Notice that the anemometer icon can't be clicked when riding.